 Seven Shores Urban Market and Cafe has quickly established itself as an institution at the heart of the local food scene in Waterloo.
 We were retained to do the full interior design of the space as well as an outdoor seating and shade structure.

 Sustainability runs through every decision made in the design.
 The main organizing element, the counter, is constructed using the salvaged shelving from the space's former tenant, a video store (Generation X, for those who have been around long enough to remember :).
-The counter design was optimized using CAD to utilize the number and length of pieces available from the salvage, creating a unique wooden sculpture that defines the space.
+The counter design was optimized using CAD to utilize the number and length of pieces available from the salvage, creating a unique wooden sculpture that defines and anchors the space.

 A sound separated but visually connected meeting room is regularly used by community and business groups, adding a booking and catering function to this busy restaurant and cafe.